alumae/kaldi-gstreamer-server/README.md

   * Supports persisting the acoustic model adaptation state between requests
   * Supports unlimited set of audio codecs (actually only those supported by GStreamer)
   * Supports rewriting raw recognition results using external programs (can be used for converting words to numbers, etc)
-  * Python, Java, Javascript clients are available
+  * Python, Java, Javascript, Haskell clients are available

 English demo that uses the server: http://bark.phon.ioc.ee/dictate/